Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Cons

-• They are string inverters that can convert power in two different directions, yes, absolutely.
+• They are central inverters that can convert power in two different directions, yes, absolutely.
 Unfortunately, they are limited by being a component in a string system, and string systems have all the problems we mentioned earlier.

 • Less efficient than dedicated solar-only or battery-only inverters.
 There is some energy loss in converting DC power to AC power and back to DC power again.